The ultimate guide to lifecycle marketing

 What is Lifecycle Marketing?

 Lifecycle marketing is a multi-touch approach to marketing focused on creating personalized customer experiences across marketing channels.
-The goal of lifecycle marketing is to keep your customers engaged throughout the buying process and, after that, become champions for your brand.
+The goal of lifecycle marketing is to keep your customers engaged throughout the buying process and after so they become champions for your brand.

 Traditional marketing focuses on acquiring and converting leads into paying customers.
 Whereas a lifecycle marketing strategy takes a more holistic approach and keeps customers engaged throughout every stage in the customer journey by creating direct touch-points that feel unique to each user.